10 Things You Should Consider Before Booking a Wedding Videographer

 2. Know What Coverage You Want

 The amount of coverage you’re looking for on your wedding day will determine the type of package you select.
 If you’re dying for that epic confetti-toss exit at the end of the night, your videographer will need to stick around for a while.
 You might also consider whether or not you want to capture the moments leading up to the big walk as you and your partner-to-be are getting ready.
-Sarah and Rick Pendergraft of PenWeddings have found a passion for working together to create beautiful, emotion-provoking videos.
-Their team specializes in timeless, romantic reels that you’ll want to watch again and again.
+The Miears of Jordan Miears Photography + Films, LLC are a husband and wife duo that specialize in timeless, romantic reels that you’ll want to watch again and again.
 Just make sure to have the tissues nearby!

 3. Think About the Entire Wedding Weekend

 Including your rehearsal dinner may be more important than you may think.
 Most times, a rehearsal dinner will include a few heart-felt toasts that you won’t want to skip out on when it comes to your wedding video.
-Ricki Thompson Media specializes in creating intimate, personal wedding videos.
-She finds enormous value in watching her clients smile as they view her work.
-If you’re interested in a fabulous experience with a more personalized touch, as opposed to working with a large company, Ricki Thompson Media might be the perfect fit for you!
+Kat Barlow of K.BFilms is an Oklahoma wedding videographer who enjoys getting to know her clients’ unique personalities and creating personal content surrounding them and their love.
+If you’re interested in a fabulous experience with a more personalized touch, as opposed to working with a large company, K.BFilms might be the perfect fit for you!

 4. Understand Package Details

 This may seem obvious, but it’s important to establish your budget in the video department from the get-go!
 Wedding videographers will likely offer multiple packages for you to chose from, and you need to understand how much requests, like staying overtime, will cost you.
-Also, if you’re only wanting to capture the ceremony, you might not necessarily need the initially proposed film package that will cost you your first born child.
-Jacob and Hannah Shipley of Unveiled Media have a passion for storytelling.
-They believe their couples have the greatest story to tell, and through cinematography, they’re able to tell a couple’s unique love story in a way that can be passed down for generations.
+Also, if you’re only wanting to capture the ceremony, you might not necessarily need the initially proposed film package that may or may not cost you your first born child.

 5. Find Out How They Capture Sound

 Let’s be real.
 We’ve all been subjected to attending a wedding where an obnoxious videographer is shoving a boom-mic in the faces of the bride and groom.
 You’ll want to make sure that your videographer’s style of capturing sound is subtle, yet effective.
-Glorious Day Films believes that you have personality, and your wedding film should too.
-Their work combines documentary and cinematic styles.
-It’s their passion to create emotionally engaging wedding films that capture the moments you missed, and the ones you never want to forget.
+Megan Reeves specializes in capturing story-driven wedding films for sophisticated and sentimental couples.
+Megan loves to creatively and intentionally the personal details, people, and moments that are a part of your story in a timeless, meaningful, and entirely one-of-a-kind way.

 6. Determine Style

 No wedding video is the same, and going in with a knowledge of the type of style you want is probably the most important aspect of choosing your videographer.
 Sure, there is a very special talent that comes along with capturing your precious moments, but the way the footage is combined and your story is told carries the most weight.
 Styles range from documentary, to storytelling, to short form and many more.
-Jimmy Tran of Transform Visuals believes that every love story is unique so your wedding video should be too.
+Jimmy Tran of Transform Visuals is 100% against boring wedding films and believes that every love story is unique so your wedding video should be too!

 7. How Much Input Will You Have?